 Traditional Embroidery & Folk Design

 The variety of cultures and traditions all around the World performs an enormously rich diversity of styles, techniques, and traditions of embroidery.
-I am fascinated with all types of whitework, goldwork, crewel, and etc. I believe that while practicing silk shading, Jacobean embroidery you can easily learn not only the technique but also acquire some historical issues concerning the reign of King James I, Queen Anna, and Tudors.
+I am fascinated with all types of whitework, goldwork, crewel, etc. I believe that while practising silk shading, Jacobean embroidery you can easily learn not only the technique but also acquire some historical issues concerning the reign of King James I, Queen Anna, and Tudors.

 Whitework on silk, cotton, and linen made with raw silk thread is one more thing that I am passionate about.
 By its bleach simplicity, it reveals some historical issues that describe the typical way of life in Europe, Russia, and India many centuries ago, when modern conveniences as hot water, soap were a real luxury, and to keep the lining clean people used burned wood, washing boards, and Sun as a natural bleacher.
 Such cleaning methods dictated the rules - no coloured fabrics or threads.
 So, the women were exercising their creativity and skills on making pure masterpieces on white and with white only.